-Using Roundup on wheat crops throughout the entire growing season and even as a desiccant just prior to harvest may save the farmer money and increase profits, but it is devastating to the health of the consumer who ultimately consumes the glyphosate residue laden wheat kernels.
+Using Roundup on wheat crops as a drying agent just prior to harvest may save the farmer money and increase profits, but it is devastating to the health of the consumer who ultimately consumes the glyphosate residue laden wheat kernels.

-A December 2013 study published in the Journal Interdisciplinary Toxicology examined glyphosate pathways to autoimmune disease; found a direct correlation to the rise in this farming practice and a corresponding rise in the incidence of celiac disease.
+A December 2013 study published in the Journal Interdisciplinary Toxicology attempted to correlate glyphosate pathways to autoimmune disease; found a direct correlation to the rise in this farming practice and a corresponding rise in the incidence of celiac disease.

-While the herbicide industry maintains that glyphosate is minimally toxic to humans, research published in the Journal Entropy strongly argues otherwise by shedding light on exactly how glyphosate disrupts mammalian physiology.
-Authored by Anthony Samsel and Stephanie Seneff of MIT, the paper investigates glyphosate’s inhibition of cytochrome P450 (CYP) enzymes, an overlooked component of lethal toxicity to mammals.
+A 2013 study that was published in the Journal Entropy Entropy in 2013 and written by Anthony Samsel and Stephanie Seneff of MIT found that glyphosate inhibits the cytochrome P450 (CYP) enzymes, and is an overlooked component of lethal toxicity to mammals.

-The active ingredient in Roundup lethally disrupts the all important shikimate pathway found in beneficial gut microbes which is responsible for synthesis of critical amino acids.
+The active ingredient in Roundup lethally disrupts the all important shikimate pathway metabolites found in beneficial gut microbes which is responsible for the synthesis of critical and essential amino acids.

-Friendly intestinal bacteria, play a critical role in human health.
-Probiotic bacteria aid digestion, prevent leaky gut syndrome (which discourages the development of autoimmune disease), synthesize vitamins and provide the foundation for robust immunity.
-And most importantly, prevent the over growth of yeast.
-In essence:
+Good intestinal bacteria play an important role in human health.
+They aid digestion, prevent leaky gut syndrome (which encourages the development of autoimmune disease), synthesize vitamins and are responsible for 75% of human body functions.
+Most importantly, they prevent the over growth of yeast.

-Antibiotics cause yeast infections because they reduce bacteria levels in the gut, which allows yeast to get out of control.
+Antibiotics cause yeast infections because they reduce bacterial levels in the gut, which allows yeast to get out of control.

-In synergy with disruption of the biosynthesis of important amino acids via the shikimate pathway, glyphosate inhibits the cytochrome P450 (CYP) enzymes produced by the gut microbiome.
-CYP enzymes are critical to human biology because they detoxify the multitude of foreign chemical compounds, xenobiotics, that we are exposed to in our modern environment today.
+With the disruption of important amino acids via the shikimate pathway, glyphosate inhibits the cytochrome P450 (CYP) enzymes produced by the gut microbiome.
+CYP enzymes are critical to human biology because they detoxify the multitude of foreign chemical compounds that we are exposed to.

 It takes years of exposure to reach critical levels, which then begin to cause widespread inflammation throughout the body.

-The consequences of this systemic inflammation are most of the diseases and conditions associated with the Western lifestyle:
+The consequences of this systemic inflammation are most of the diseases and conditions associated with the Western lifestyle such as